diz-vara/CarND-P5/README.md

 Earlier I received what seems a [better result](./old_result.mp4) - but in reality there was an error in heat-map calculation, so I consider it as an accident.
-And I confirmed it by a simple experiment: shift in detection range resulted in a huge amoount of false positives.
+And I confirmed it by a simple experiment: shift in detection range resulted in a huge amount of false positives.